openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

 the offered traffic parameter and draw this to a graph.
 This type of combination plot is named "Parameter Plot" in the Wrowser.
 We select Figure -> New -> Parameter.
 In the new window, the simulation parameter has to be set to ``offeredTraffic``, this will be displayed in the x-axis.
-For the y-axis, we select ``wimac.top.window.aggregated.bitThroughput_BS_Moments`` [#]_ and select ``Draw`` in the bottom to see a figure as in :ref:`figure-wimac-experiment1-wrowser-throughput`.
+For the y-axis, we select ``wimac.top.window.incoming.bitThroughput_BS_Id1_PDF.dat`` [#]_ and select ``Draw`` in the bottom to see a figure as in :ref:`figure-wimac-experiment1-wrowser-throughput`.

 .. rubric:: Footnotes